nsbgn/thumbledore/README.md

     somewhat consistent layout even when you're stuck on a standard keyboard.
 -   **Easy to remember.**

 It works like this: Your eight fingers maneuver the letter keys, while your thumbs (or feet!) handle power keys.
-There are six of them:

-1.  `space`.
-Do you use your right or your left thumb?
+The left hand has overloaded modifier keys:

-2.  `meta/esc`.
+1.  `meta/esc`.
 The `meta` key is useful for binding actions in your window manager, and it is also used to get to the arrow keys.
 It gets an additional function when you *tap* rather than hold it: it triggers `escape`, useful for modal applications like `vim`.
+2.  `space`.
 3.  `alt/enter`.
 Tapping gets you `enter`, the logical counterpart to `escape`.

+On the right hand, there are oneshot modifiers: when you tap them, they will be activated for the following keypress.

-4.  `ctrl/fn`.
-Tapping the control key allows you to access the function keys.
+4.  `ctrl`.
+Double tapping it allows you to access the function keys, along with the meta keys that are covered by the navigational cluster.
 5.  `shift`.
-When you tap it, it will be activated for the following keypress.
-    The number keys are accessible when you combine it with `symbol`.
+Double tapping activates it until you tap it again.
 6.  `symbol`.
+Double tapping has the same effect.

-The remaining symbols are in this layer.
-It is a oneshot key, just like shift.
-Tapping it twice generates the `compose` key, allowing you to type special characters by typing intuitive keys in succession (e.g.
-    `symbol symbol ' e` becomes `é`).
+Tapping `meta` and `symbol` together generates the `compose` key, allowing you to type special characters by typing intuitive keys in succession (e.g. `symbol symbol ' e` becomes `é`).

 The layers and finger keys are meant to be the same on every keyboard, while the power keys move around based on what's convenient.
 On a standard laptop keyboard, your thumbs hover over `alt_l`, `space` and `alt_r`, so it makes sense, for easy access, to turn `alt_l` into `meta/esc` and `alt_r` into the `symbol` key.
 The `shift` and `control` keys can stay where they are.
 Since there is a dedicated `enter`, your `alt` can be tucked away in the bottom left corner where the `super` key was, next to `ctrl`.
 A keyboard with a proper thumb cluster, like a Corne, can put the keys in a more sensible position:

-    meta/esc  space  symbol     shift  alt/enter  ctrl/fn

 ### ✎ Default

-Don't worry, the letter keys themselves don't change from what you're used to.
+Don't worry, the letter keys themselves don't change from what you're used to (be it QWERTY or not).
 The only difference is that `capslock` becomes `backspace`, avoiding the huge move your pinky would usually make.

-    tab  q   w   e   r   t       y   u   i   o   p  del bsp  a   s   d   f   g       h   j   k   l   ;   ' shf  z   x   c   v   b       n   m   ,   .   /  sym
+    tab  q   w   e   r   t       y   u   i   o   p bsp  a   s   d   f   g       h   j   k   l   ;   ' del  z   x   c   v   b       n   m   ,   .   /

 ### ⇧ Shift